Hi, what do you want to do?

 Addition: Number Bonds to 40

-In this addition and subtraction learning exercise, students use their problem solving skills to solve 41 problems as they fill in the missing numbers in each of the problems.
+In this addition and subtraction activity, students use their problem solving skills to solve 41 problems as they fill in the missing numbers in each of the problems.

 Curated OER